Wouter125/Chart/README.md

 ### Axes
-Axes is using a custom `struct` called `AxesConfiguration` which consists out of the following options;
+Axes uses a `struct` called `AxesConfiguration` which consists out of the following options;

 | Parameter  | Type    | Default                           | Description                                                                               |
 |------------|---------|-----------------------------------|-------------------------------------------------------------------------------------------|